httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 Each member of the list represents a cache that has handled the request.
 The first member of the list represents the cache closest to the origin server, and the last member of the list represents the cache closest to the client (possibly including the user agent's cache itself, if it chooses to append a value).

 Caches determine when it is appropriate to add the Cache-Status header field to a response.
-Some might decide to add it to all responses, whereas others might only do so when specifically configured to, or when the request contains a header that activates a debugging mode.
+Some might add it to all responses, whereas others might only do so when specifically configured to, or when the request contains a header that activates a debugging mode.

 When adding a value to the Cache-Status header field, caches SHOULD preserve the existing contents of the header field, to allow debugging of the entire chain of caches handling the request.